ollgei/simple-order-project/README.md

-# simple-order-project
+# simple-stock-project
-test order for microservices
+test stock for microservices